C-Reactive Protein (CRP)

 • Transfusion-associated graft-vs-host disease

-CRP levels of <3 µg/mL are considered within normal range, while levels >150 µg/mL are considered positive for sepsis in a patient suspected of having sepsis.
+CRP levels of <3 µg/mL are considered within the normal range, while levels >150 µg/mL are considered positive for sepsis in a patient suspected of having sepsis.